theopmw/recipe-box/README.md

     - Aligned to the right of the navigation menu is a search bar that allows users to search for recipes by name, ingredient or tag.

-    - The navigation menu is condensed into a hamburger icon on tablet devices and smaller to provide positive UX and not overcrowd the UI.
+    - The navigation menu is condensed into a hamburger icon on tablet devices and smaller, to provide positive UX and not overcrowd the UI.

 - **Footer**
     - The footer consists of a newletter signup button that launches a modal containing the signup form and links to Recipe Box social media (note that as Recipe Box is for eductional purposes only and therefore does not have social media, the links redirect to the specific platform home page)